Willie169/Android-Non-Root/README.md

 * A basic installation (Android SDK, JDK, etc) is needed before you can start working with projects.
 * Documentation: Read the documentation at <https://docs.androidide.com> for more details.

-Go to their official website: <https://androidide.com> for more information.
+Go to [their official website](https://androidide.com) for more information.

 ---